a-prasser/bible-translator/README.md

-# Multilingual Bible Translation Alignment using eBible Corpus
+# Towards a Decoder-Only Bible Translator and Text Generation

 This project explores multilingual machine translation and alignment using the [eBible corpus](https://github.com/biblenlp/ebible), a collection of over 1,000 Bibles in different languages.
 It was developed as part of a Kaggle-based research project focused on leveraging religious texts for cross-lingual NLP applications.